luke-keaweb/archway/README.md

 (100% unofficial, not endorsed by Archives NZ in any way)

-An alternative search system for Archives NZ, inspired by the beautiful simplicity of the beloved Archway system.
+An alternative search system for records held by Archives New Zealand, inspired by the beautiful simplicity of the beloved Archway system.

 ## Project notes

 This is a work in progress and my first public GitHub project.
 Please don't hesitate to contact me with any issues you find or things that don't make sense to you.

+## Copyright

+The code in this project retrieves search results from the backend of the Archives NZ website, with the understanding that this information is covered by Creative Commons BY 2.0, as stated on the Archives NZ website at https://www.archives.govt.nz/copyright

+"In cases where we have already published archival material on the archives.govt.nz website or have made it digitally available on Collections search, it is covered by a Creative Commons BY 2.0 license, unless otherwise stated.
+You are then welcome to use it without seeking permission."

+Please use this access responsibly.

 ## Server requirements: